If you want to take better care of your hair and the planet, sulfate-free shampoo is the way to go.

 The short answer is yes, sulfates are not only hard on your hair and your body, but they are hard on the planet, too.
 If you’re looking to practice better self-care this year while also living a more sustainable life, here’s everything you need to know about sulfate-free products and why they are the better choice.

-What Are Sulfates, and Why Are They in Shampoo?
+What Are Sulfates?
+(And Why Are They in Our Shampoo?)

 So what are sulfates, anyway?
 And why are they used in personal-care products like shampoo and body wash?

 Sulfates are surfactants, compounds that effectively reduce surface tension between two liquids or a liquid and a solid.
 Surfactants also act as detergents, wetting agents, emulsifiers, foaming agents and dispersants.

 In the case of sulfate-containing shampoo, the job of these ingredients is to lower the surface tension between your shampoo and skin, making the shampoo more effective at cleaning dirt, oil and dead skin from your hair and scalp.